 2. Time-Warp Before Color Photography

 The classic pinups were often hand-drawn since photos were still black and white.
-Use the Comic Effect to get that same look, and crank up the saturation with the Adjust Tool to really get the artificial feel of paint.
-Still, editing tricks can only do so much if you’re wearing a huge sports logo and thumbing through a smartphone.
+Use the Comic Effect to get that same look, and crank up the saturation in the Adjust Tool to really get the artificial feel of paint.
+Still, editing tricks can only do so much if you’re wearing a hoodie and yoga pants.
 Dress in period clothes and embrace that WWII glam!

 3. Hide and Peek

-Weave your text behind your models to make every shot look like a magazine cover.
-To do this, open a blank drawing and delete the white background layer.
-Go to the Editor to add the text and save.
-Add the text image to your pinup image using the Add Photo Tool, and erase the bits that you want to disappear behind your model.
+Weave text behind your models to make every shot look like a magazine cover.
+To do this, use the eraser in the Add Text Tool to make letters disappear behind your models.
 Also, if you’re going to be on the cover, you might as well go bold and show some skin.

 4. Illustrated Backgrounds